GoogleCloudPlatform/iot-device-sdk-embedded-c/examples/espressif/esp32-gateway/README.md

 data from Google Cloud.
 The device with a connection to Google Cloud (Gateway) will communicate on behalf of other devices (delegate devices).

-The gateway will send the data to Google Cloud IoT core and publish to PubSub.
+The gateway will send the data to IoT core and publish to PubSub.

 For example, you can send temperature data from multiple delegate devices to Google Cloud and store that information to see any drastic temperature changes in a room.